sincereuk/docs/content/docs/workflows/managing.md

 To create a workflow you must:

 1. Give it a name e.g.: “**deploy-to-dockerhub**”;
-2. Decide how this workflow gets executed; this is either by listening on a Git source or by listening for another workflow;
+2. Decide how this workflow gets executed; This can be a Git or another Workflow hook;
 3. Specify which pipeline you would like to execute; the pipeline-name corresponds to the pipeline-name as you defined it in your wercker.yml;

+Note that, when creating an application on the Wercker platform, a `build` Worfklow, which contains a Git hook and executes a pipeline called `build` will be automatically created.

 ### Updating Workflows